JuliaPOMDP/POMDPs.jl/README.md

 <sup>1</sup>: Will run, but will not converge to optimal solution

-<sup>2</sup>: Will run, but convergence to optimal solution is not proven, and it will likely not work well on multidimensional action spaces
+<sup>2</sup>: Will run, but convergence to optimal solution is not proven, and it will likely not work well on multidimensional action spaces.
+See also https://github.com/michaelhlim/VOOTreeSearch.jl.

 #### Reinforcement Learning: